YOUR ASSOCIATION

 Water Quality Testing

 The Association began water quality testing back in 1992 when Mike Higgins took on the task.
 That program continues today.
 We continue that program with samples being taken at the inlet, middle of the lake and in the outlet every month.
 Secchi disc readings are taken weekly.
-Samples are taken to the Whitefish Area Property Owner’s Association who then send them in for analysis.
+The data isthen passed on to the appropriate agency.

 Weed Control

-The Association obtains permits for interested members to apply chemicals for the treatment of weeds and swimmer’s itch.
+The Association no longer obtains permits for interested members to apply chemicals for the treatment of weeds and swimmer’s itch.
 Some members apply their own chemicals and others contract with a professional applicator for treatment.
-Also, the Association has contracted with a professional applicator to remove vegetation in the outlet that prevents small craft from traveling to Lower Hay Lake.
+Also, the Association has contracted in the past with a professional applicator to remove vegetation in the outlet that prevents small craft from traveling to Lower Hay Lake.
+The vegetation has blocked the outlet and renewed interest in rectifying this issue has been voiced by members.

 Communications

-Today, the Association sends out 4 newsletters annually.
-In addition, we hold our Annual Membership meetings in May each year and host a social event (i.e. Burger Night at the Jenkins VFW) for members in August.
+Today, the Association sends out 3 newsletters annually.
+In addition, we hold our Annual Membership meetings in June each year and host a social event (i.e. Social mixer at Snarky Loon) for members in August.

 Other original concerns from 1992: